Nursing Major (R.N. to B.S.N.)

 The student will be able to:

-- View nursing as a ministry of demonstrating Christ’s love to hurting people of all religions, creeds, and cultures;
+- View nursing as a ministry, demonstrating Christ's love to all people.

-- Provide and coordinate nursing care for individuals, families and groups within the community;
+- Coordinate resources and provide safe nursing care for individuals, families, and populations.

-- Utilize critical thinking/problem solving skills in determining nursing interventions and applying therapeutic skills;
+- Utilize critical thinking, clinical judgment decision-making, and evidence-based practice in determining nursing interventions and applying therapeutic skills.

-- Apply a personal and professional Christian value system, based on biblical principles, to ethical issues related to the practice of professional nursing; and
+- Apply a Christian value system, based on Biblical principles, and professional ethics to the profession of nursing.

-- Value the need for ongoing personal and professional development through both formal and informal learning experiences.
+- Identify the need for ongoing personal and professional development through formal and informal, nursing and interprofessional scholarship.